daisukebtw/Terraform-Highly-Available-Webserver/README.md

 # AWS and Terraform

-In this repository, I am documenting my journey of learning AWS and Terraform.
+In this repository, I will post project that i made myself using AWS and Terraform.
 Currently, I have already completed my first project in Terraform, Highly Available Webserver, and also I am familiar with the following AWS services:

 - EC2
 - S3